Step 1: Assess How Sick You Are

 - Da Nang Hospital (Benh Vien Da Nang), 124 Hai Phong.
 The largest public hospital.
 Has an international department with some English-speaking staff.
 Expect crowded waiting areas.

-- Hoan My Hospital, 291 Nguyen Van Linh.
+- Da Nang General Hospital, 291 Nguyen Van Linh.
 Private hospital with better facilities and shorter waits.
 More expensive than public.

 Bring your passport and insurance card.
 Payment is typically required upfront at public hospitals.
 Private hospitals may bill your insurer directly.